Will This Dog Crate Be The Right Fit For My Dog?

 Remember this is just a guide.
 Dogs, like humans, can vary in size so it might be worth talking to your breeder if you’re expecting a new pup, to gauge how big they are likely to grow.
 Having said that, we’d always suggest choosing bigger rather than smaller.
 Your dog can’t have too much room so if it’s a little on the big side it won’t matter.

-A really popular choice for those looking for a dog crate that will look great in your room, this crate with wooden crate cover doubles as an attractive piece of furniture.
-This comes in three sizes as follows:
+A really popular choice for those looking for a dog crate that will look great in your home, the Lords & Labradors Wooden Sliding Door Dog Crate is an attractive piece of furniture.
+This comes in one size as follows:

-So which should you choose you ask?
+So which should you choose?
 There are no set rules as to which crate you should pick.
 The main thing to be aware of is the size and picking a crate that is big enough.
-We always suggest choosing a size up if in doubt as your pup can’t really have too much room.
+We always suggest choosing the size required for their adult size, if in doubt as your pup can’t really have too much room, and they grow quickly.
 Other than that, it really comes down to personal preference and which suits your taste aesthetically.
-The Ellie-Bo crates are a good start and can be made to look lovely and homely with one of our signature L&L crate covers.
-If you want something that truly blends into your room then the wooden crates may be more to your taste.

 If you’re still unsure, do give us a call.
 We’re happy to discuss your requirements and the differences between each type of crate.
 Give us a call or chat to us on LiveChat and we’ll do all we can to help you choose the most suitable items.